Amelie-Simon/DogsDogsDogs/README.md

 The repository contains two code files : one node.js file and one arduino file.
 The arduino code works with an Arduino Mega2650 (or Uno) and an Ethernet Shield.

-You can also find a video demo of the project in this repository.
+You can also find a video demo of the project [here](https://www.youtube.com/watch?v=vyIgGuk-BpE).

 And of course, a picture of a dog from the [Dog API](https://dog.ceo/dog-api/).